yuvalraviv1/testpublic/README.md

    * Point with your index finger (all other fingers curled).
    * Move your finger to draw on the canvas.
 Drawing stops when over a control button or color picker.
-   * Choose specific brush colors for each hand via the color pickers.
+   * Choose brush colors using the right-hand color picker or, while in Color-Select Mode, the left-hand picker.

 2. **Button Activation**: